j0code/channelkickbot/README.md

 # channelkickbot
-Discord bot I made form u/HelplessxDragon on Reddit that disconnects everyone from voice after set amount of time
+Discord bot I made for u/HelplessxDragon on Reddit that disconnects everyone from voice after a set amount of time.

 ### Installation
 ```sh